ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 Add {{site.data.keyword.DRA_short}} to maintain and improve the quality of your code in {{site.data.keyword.Bluemix_notm}} by monitoring your deployments to identify risks before they are released.

 1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.DRA_short}}**.
 1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.

  a.
-Click **Add a Tool**.
+Click **Add tool**.

  b.
 In the Tool Integrations section, click **{{site.data.keyword.DRA_short}}**.